Minhui-Chen/CTMM/README.md

 ## Input format
 CTMM can fit two types of pseudobulk gene expression data: Overall Pseudobulk (OP) and Cell Type-specific Pseudobulk (CTP).

+To fit OP, CTMM needs:

 * OP: Overall Pseudobulk gene expression for each individual.
 The file should have one column without header. (only needed when fitting OP)

+* nu: variance of measurement noise for each individual.
+The file should have one column without header. (only needed when fitting OP)

+* P: cell type proportions for each individual.
+The file should have one column for each cell type and without header.

+To fit CTP, CTMM needs:

 * CTP: Cell Type-specific Pseudobulk gene expression for each individual.
 The file should have one column for each cell type and without header. (only needed when fitting CTP)

+* ctnu: variance of measurement noise for each pair of individual and cell type.
+The file should have one column for each cell type and without header. (only needed when fitting CTP)

 * P: cell type proportions for each individual.
 The file should have one column for each cell type and without header.

-* nu: variance of measurement noise for each individual.
-The file should have one column without header. (only needed when fitting OP)

-* ctnu: variance of measurement noise for each pair of individual and cell type.
-The file should have one column for each cell type and without header. (only needed when fitting CTP)
+We provide codes to generate these files from gene expression data from all cells (see Examples below).

 ## Output
 The output of CTMM have two dictionaries.